 Congratulations on your decision to become a member of the Marion Military Institute (MMI) Corps of Cadets.
-This year is especially important as MMI just celebrated its 175th anniversary.
 You are now part of a long-line of history and accomplishment.
 Our military model is over 130 years old and has proven effective and resilient.
 We count over 200 flag officers in all services along with countless notable alumni in all fields of human endeavor which proves our model.